johnnycockerill/milestone-project-2/README.md

 #### Footer

-- The footer includes link to teams league page.
+- The footer includes link to teams league page, in the form of the league icon.

 ### Landing Page